'It's dangerous': Colwyn Police Department on verge of collapse, chief says

 "Barely keeping it together, just one officer at a time," said Hale.

-"No protection, we have one officer working per shift, it's dangerous, dangerous," said Mayor Maurice Clark, Sr.
+"No protection.
+We have one officer working per shift.
+It's dangerous," said Mayor Maurice Clark, Sr.

 The mayor says he's pleaded with Colwyn Borough Council to give him money to hire more officers, but instead, they hired someone from New Jersey to serve as part-time police chief.